MANakib/azure-docs/articles/site-recovery/hyper-v-azure-failback.md

 	- Starts the on-premises VM.
 7. You can now sign into the on-premises VM machine to check that it's available as expected.
 8. The virtual machine is in a commit pending state.
 Click **Commit** to commit the failover.
+9. Now you need to click **Complete Migration**
-9. To complete the failback, click **Reverse Replicate** to start replicating the on-premises VM to Azure again.
+10. To complete the failback, click **Reverse Replicate** to start replicating the on-premises VM to Azure again.